gomathishankar28/ms1_bentovanindia/README.md

 # [BentoVanIndia](https://gomathishankar28.github.io/ms1_bentovanindia/)

-This is the presentation website for a Home Kitchen that is aiming to deliver vegetarian gluten-free lunch boxes for offices in Eindhoven, a city in Netherlands based on a weekly subscription.
-BentoVanIndia is an educational project that serves as the **Milestone Project 1** for the **Full-Stack Software Developer** programme powered by **Code Institute**.
+This is a presentation website for a home kitchen delivering vegetarian gluten-free lunches to offices in Eindhoven.
+This is a city in Netherlands, nicknamed the 'Brainport', where there is a significant flux of Indian expats owing to companies like Philips and ASML that were founded here.
+This will be a weekly subscription based service.
+The website for this company- BentoVanIndia, is an educational project that serves as the **Milestone Project 1** for the **Full-Stack Software Developer programme** powered by **Code Institute**.

 ## Table of Contents
   - [Demo](#demo)